 1.)
 DIP PLUS

-Angle your body forward, but not too much.
+- Starting position for these chest dips is angling your body forward on the dip apparatus, but not too much.
 If we angle too much, we almost turn this into a horizontal pushup, hitting more of the mid-chest area.

 Next, let’s stick with the theme of the dips and do an old-fashioned exercise called the Straight Bar Dip.